strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/relations.md

 Using `set` performs a full update, replacing all existing relations with the ones specified, in the order specified.

 `set` accepts a shorthand or a longhand syntax.
+In the following examples, numbers refers to entity ids:

 | Syntax type | Syntax example                  |
 | ----------- | ------------------------------- |